 Kayaking is fun for the whole family, and while it doesn’t require any experience, it does require some equipment.
 Kayak Excursions in Fort Myers will have you paddling in no time with kayak rentals, lessons, fishing trips and kayak fitness classes.
 They will deliver your equipment, for free, to a location of your choice, or your group can meet at Bunche Beach for a guided kayaking tour in Fort Myers.

-The first people known to paddle the waters in Southwest Florida were the Calusa Indians.
-Now you can kayak the same waters they paddled over 2,000 years ago when you embark on a Guided Kayak Eco-Tour at the Mound House.
-Equipment and museum admission is included and reservations are required for this popular tour exploring the natural beauty and ancient realm of the Calusa people.
+The first humans known to explore the waters in Southwest Florida were the indigenous Calusa people.
+Now you can kayak the same waters they paddled when you embark on a Guided Kayak Eco-Tour at the Mound House.
+Equipment and museum admission is included and reservations are required for this popular tour exploring the history and natural beauty of this place.